 What about my immigration status?

 - F-1 students must continue to maintain status during this time.
-You will be able to continue with your classes remotely until in-person classes resume.

 - Work regulations still apply.
 Only work off-campus if you are authorized to do so.